Los Angeles Tourism

 What Makes L.A.
 Kind

-Dubbed “The #1 Solar City in America” travelers will appreciate thousands of miles of hiking and biking trails creating carbon-free amusement, 75 miles of sunny coastline, vibrant multi-cultural neighborhoods, 50+ farmers’ markets, farm-to-table & plant-based dining galore, a large diversity of wildlife and conservation initiatives throughout the city, and many Earth-friendly attractions such as Griffith Observatory and more.
+Dubbed “The #1 Solar City in America” travelers will appreciate thousands of miles of hiking and biking trails creating carbon-free amusement, 75 miles of sunny coastline, cultural neighborhoods, 50+ farmers’ markets, farm-to-table & plant-based dining galore, a large diversity of wildlife and conservation initiatives throughout the city, and many Earth-friendly attractions such as Griffith Observatory and more.
 Los Angeles has a vast amount of natural open space, more than 214,000 acres, including the nation’s largest municipal park – the 4,014-acre Griffith Park – plus 22 miles of beaches in addition to countless parks and recreation areas.
 From Venice’s lively bohemian beach vibes to Koreatown’s authentic dining, the Downtown Arts District’s pulsing culture, and the city's upscale Westside communities, Los Angeles is a drink best sipped slowly and cherished.

 Los Angeles is home to an abundance of top nature reserves, national parks, forest, and gardens including Fern Dell Nature Preserve with its natural springs, the Sepulveda Basin Wildlife Reserve, Ballona Wetlands Ecological Reserves, Descanso Gardens and the 700,000-acre Angeles National Forest.